alexandrehpiva/exec-latest/README.md

 # exec-latest
-Execute the latest call received in specified time (default 500 milliseconds).
+A super-light package (510 bytes gzipped) which executes only the latest call received in a specified time (default 500 milliseconds) allowing you to debounce any fast-changing value.
 If another call is received using the same callback function from the same place before the specified time finish, it will ignore the first execution and restart the timeout.

 # What for?
-It can be used in onChange handlers (form inputs) that have a high processing cost. execLatest will wait for the user to finish typing before executing the handler/callback function.
+- It can be used in onChange handlers (form inputs) that have a high processing cost. execLatest will wait for the user to finish typing before executing the handler/callback function.

+- Ignore any unnecessary fast-changing function calls.

+- Call expensive operations asynchronously without reducing the user experience by lagging everything.

-And many other real applications!
+- And many other real applications!

 # Installation